rpm-software-management/mock/README.md

     git clone https://github.com/rpm-software-management/mock.git
     tito build --rpm

+Latest release for all supported platforms can be found in this [Copr repository](https://copr.fedorainfracloud.org/coprs/g/mock/mock-stable/).

 ## Nightly

 Package from latest commit in devel branch can be obtained from https://copr.fedorainfracloud.org/coprs/g/mock/mock/